zack6yuan/atlas-AirBnB_clone_v3/README.md

 * Do operations on objects (count, compute stats, etc...)
 * Update attributes of an object
 * Destroy an object
-a

 ### Our contribution (Max Logan and Zack Yuan)
 #### Gain an understanding of:
+* REST (Representational State Transfer)
 * API's (Application Programming Interfaces).
-* Usage and benefits of implementing an API.
+* Usage and benefits of implementing a REST API.
 * How APIs communicate with each other.
 * HTTP Methods: GET, POST, PUT, DELETE.
 * API Testing.